stephanieballas/ISG5312FinalProject/README.md

 | R / maftools | 4.x | Downstream mutation analysis |

 All jobs were run on UConn Xanadu HPC using SLURM (general partition, general QOS).

 ---

+## Results

+> **[PENDING]**

+---

+## Conclusions

+> **[PENDING]**

+---

+## Limitations and Pipeline Challenges

+### Analytical Limitations (deviations from Das et al.)

+**BQSR skipped:** Base Quality Score Recalibration was omitted because Das et al. used an institutional known variants VCF (`Canis_familiaris_V89.vcf`) from Colorado State University that is not publicly available.
+The pipeline proceeds directly from MarkDuplicates to Mutect2.
+This may result in slightly less accurate base quality scores than the original study.

+**T-343 excluded:** Tumor sample T-343 (SRR11352525) was excluded from variant calling because its matched normal N-343 (SRR11392176) was not available in the SRA repository at the time of download.
+This reduces the cohort from the 27 tumor samples described in Das et al. to **26 analyzable tumor-normal pairs**.

+**Dataset change:** This project was originally planned around a human glioblastoma WES dataset.
+That dataset required dbGaP controlled access, which was not available.
+After failing to identify a suitable publicly accessible human dataset, the project was redirected to this canine osteosarcoma WES dataset.

+### Technical Challenges Encountered During Pipeline Execution

+**Reference genome download failure:** The initial attempt to download the CanFam3.1 reference genome using `wget` failed silently because Ensembl FTP connections were blocked on the Xanadu cluster.
+Resolved by switching to `curl` and identifying the correct Ensembl release-104 URL.

+**SRR11352519 truncated trimming:** The initial Trimmomatic run for sample SRR11352519 produced corrupted truncated FASTQ files, causing FastQC to fail.
+The raw files were verified as intact and the sample was re-trimmed individually using a dedicated script (`03b_retrim_SRR11352519.sh`).

+**19/53 alignment jobs failed with disk space error:** During the initial BWA-MEM alignment run, 19 of 53 samples failed mid-job with "No space left on device."
+This was caused by many jobs writing large temporary files to shared disk simultaneously at high concurrency.
+Resolved by resubmitting with reduced SLURM array concurrency (`%6` instead of `%12`).

+**Three corrupted BAM files:** Samples SRR11352526, SRR11352527, and SRR11392159 produced corrupted BAM files as a result of the disk space failure above.
+These required full re-alignment after the concurrency issue was resolved.
+All three were successfully re-aligned and verified before downstream processing.

+**Scale of the dataset:** Working with 53 samples meant that any scripting error — even minor ones — required identifying the problem, correcting the script, and resubmitting the full array before the pipeline could continue.
+This added significant debugging time at nearly every step.

+**Mutect2 timeouts:** 6 of 26 tumor-normal pairs exceeded the initial 24-hour SLURM wall time limit and were cancelled (pairs SRR11352508_vs_SRR11392160, SRR11352509_vs_SRR11392161, SRR11352515_vs_SRR11392166, SRR11352518_vs_SRR11392169, SRR11352519_vs_SRR11392171, SRR11352520_vs_SRR11392181).
+Most pairs completed in 18–21 hours; these 6 exceeded the limit.
+Resolved by resubmitting all 6 via `01_mutect2_rerun_timeouts.sh` with a 48-hour time limit.

+**Missing f1r2 output (8 pairs):** 8 of 26 pairs were missing `f1r2.tar.gz` files required for orientation bias filtering.
+This was caused by two separate scripting bugs: one job that incorrectly concatenated tumor and normal SRR IDs, and a subsequent rerun submitted without the `--f1r2-tar-gz` flag.
+Resolved by rerunning all 8 affected pairs via `02_mutect2_rerun_f1r2.sh`.

+---